awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 **Internal Server Error \(HTTP 500\)**
 DynamoDB could not process your request\.
 OK to retry?
 Yes
 You might encounter internal server errors while working with items\.
 These are expected during the lifetime of a table\.
 Any failed requests can be retried immediately\.
+When you receive a status code 500 on a write operation, the operation may have succeeded or failed\.
+If the write operation is a `TransactWriteItem` request, then it is OK to retry the operation\.
+If the write operation is a single\-item write request such as `PutItem`, `UpdateItem`, or `DeleteItem`, then your application should read the state of the item before retrying the operation, and/or use [Condition Expressions](Expressions.ConditionExpressions.md) to ensure that the item remains in a correct state after retrying regardless of whether the prior operation succeeded or failed\.
+If idempotency is a requirement for the write operation, please use [`TransactWriteItem`](transaction-apis.md#transaction-apis-txwriteitems), which supports idempotent requests by automatically specifying a `ClientRequestToken` to disambiguate multiple attempts to perform the same action\.

 **Service Unavailable \(HTTP 503\)**
 DynamoDB is currently unavailable\. \(This should be a temporary state\.\)